seal-codes/webapp/README.md

 ## Limitations and Considerations

-Zign.codes is transparent about what it does and doesn't provide:
+seal.codes is transparent about what it does and doesn't provide:

 - It verifies access to a social account at a specific time, not legal identity
 - The level of trust depends on the recipient's assessment of the social identity